almaqbalim/bike-share-dashboard/README.md

 ## 🌐 Live Demo

-You can explore the interactive dashboard by launching the app locally or deploying it on [Streamlit Cloud](https://streamlit.io/).
+You can explore the  dashboard by launching the app .

 ```bash
 streamlit run app.py